 Washing is a critical element of a comprehensive corrosion program which also includes using only qualified products for washing, painting, and other corrosion prevention processes.
-This program must include refurbishment of the equipment prior to deterioration from corrosion, routine touch-up of the coating system, use of corrosion preventive compounds (CPC) where touch-up cannot be accomplished immediately, and covered storage where practical.
+This program must include refurbishment of the equipment prior to deterioration from corrosion, routine touch-up of the coating system, use of Corrosion Preventive Compounds (CPC) where touch-up cannot be accomplished immediately, and covered storage where practical.

 For the purpose of this chapter SE refers only to powered and non-powered Aerospace Ground Equipment to include propulsion and munitions handling trailers.
-However, when unique operational requirements exist for specific equipment, the wash schedules, corrosion prevention and inspection processes can be extended and called out in the equipment/enditem specific commodity manual, if approved by the cogniengineering authority.
-Corrosion maintenance inspection, repair and overhaul addressed in equipment/end-item commodity manuals take precedence over this manual.
-MAJCOMs may add additional types of equipment to the wash program.
+However, when unique operational requirements exist for specific equipment, the wash schedules, corrosion prevention and inspection processes can be extended and called out in the equipment/end-item specific commodity manual, if approved by the cognizant engineering authority.
+Corrosion prevention, maintenance inspection, repair and overhaul addressed in equipment/end-item commodity manuals take precedence over this manual.
+Major Command (MAJCOMs) may add additional types of equipment to the wash program.
 SE must be washed in accordance with Table 2-1.
 Wash can be scheduled in conjunction with phase inspection if scheduled within due month.
 MAJCOMs and local units may mandate or implement wash intervals more frequently than those reflected in Table 2-1.
 When determining more frequent wash cycle intervals, a variety of factors should be considered.
 If the corrosion protective systems (primers and topcoats) are in poor condition or are compromised in any way, the coatings have not been touched up, the equipment is stored outdoors, and/or there is already evidence of corrosion, more frequent washing and/or rinsing is of increased importance.
 Where corrosion of this equipment is already a problem, wash cycles even more frequent than 90 days/quarterly is recommended.
 If the SE is temporarily assigned to locations where cleaning is not practical, the affected equipment shall be cleaned, inspected, and lubricated within 30 days of returning to home station.
 Base locations not listed in Table 2-1 will use the requirements of the nearest base location unless within 1.25 miles of salt water.
 Locations within 1.25 miles of salt water are considered severe and require 90 day wash.
-Contact AFCPCO for further guidance if needed.
+Contact Air Force Corrosion Prevention and Control Office (AFCPCO) for further guidance if needed.